-- (a) Foot and leg protection shall meet the requirements of OAR 437-002-0182(15)(a)(A) and (B) and may be achieved by either of the following methods: - (A) Fully extended boots which provide protection for the legs; or - (B) Protective shoes or boots worn in combination with protective trousers that meet the requirements of OAR 437-002-0182(12). - (b) Protective footwear shall meet the requirements of NAPA Standard 1974, 1992 edition, titled "Protective Footwear for Structural Fire Fighting." - (c) Fire fighters' boots may be resoled but must meet the requirements of this rule. - (16) Eye and Face Protection.
-Eye and face protection worn by fire fighters at the fire ground shall comply with the following regulations: - (a) General requirements.
-Face protection shall be required where there is a reasonable probability of injury that can be prevented by such protection, when such face protection does not protect the eyes from foreign objects additional eye protection shall be provided. - (b) When self-contained respiratory equipment is being utilized by fire fighters, additional eye and face protection will not be required.
+- (a) Foot and leg protection [shall] must meet the requirements of OAR 437-002-0182(15)(a)(A) and (B) and may be achieved by either of the following methods: - (A) Fully extended boots, which provide protection for the legs; or - (B) Protective shoes or boots worn in combination with protective trousers that meet the requirements of OAR 437-002-0182(12). - (b) Protective footwear [shall] must meet the requirements of NAPA Standard [1974] 1971, [1992] 1996 edition, titled "Protective [Footwear] Ensembles for Structural Fire Fighting and Proximity Fire Fighting." - (c) Fire fighters' boots may be resoled but must meet the requirements of this rule. - (16) Eye and Face Protection.
+Eye and face protection worn by fire fighters at the fire ground [shall] must comply with the following regulations:

-Employers shall make conveniently available a type of protection suitable for the work to be performed, and employees shall use such protectors.
-Protectors shall meet the following minimum requirements.

-- (A) They shall provide adequate protection against the particular hazards for which they are designed. - (B) They shall be reasonably comfortable when worn under the designated conditions. - (C) They shall be durable. - (D) They shall be capable of being disinfected. - (E) They shall be easily cleanable. - (F) Protectors that can be worn over corrective lenses shall be available for those who need them, and should be kept clean and in good repair. - (c) Face shields. - (A) Face shields shall accommodate any of the following styles; - (i) Clear transparent. - (ii) Colored transparent. - (B) Disinfection.
-When a person is assigned protective equipment, it is recommended that this equipment be cleaned and disinfected regularly. - (C) Face shields must be an integral part of the fire helmet and may be installed in a fixed position or hinged allowing adjustment of the shields. - (D) In the event breathing apparatus is being used which incorporates a face mask, the face mask will be considered an acceptable face shield. - (d) Goggles, flexible, or cushioned fitting.
-Goggles shall consist of a wholly flexible frame, forming a lens holder or a rigid frame with integral lens or lenses, having a separate, cushioned fitting surface on the full periphery of the facial contact area. - (A) Materials used shall be chemical-resistant, nontoxic, nonirritating and slow-burning. - (B) There shall be a positive means of support on the face, such as an adjustable headband of suitable material or other appropriate means of support to retain the frame comfortably and snugly in front of the eyes.
+- (a) General requirements.
+Face protection [shall] must be required where there is a reasonable probability of injury that can be prevented by such protection [, w].
+When such face protection does not protect the eyes from foreign objects, additional eye protection [shall] must be provided. - (b) When self-contained respiratory equipment is being [utilized] used by fire fighters, additional eye and face protection will not be required.
+Employers [shall] must make conveniently available a type of protection suitable for the work [to be] performed, and employees [shall] must use such protectors.
+Protectors [shall] must meet the following minimum requirements. - (A) They [shall] must provide adequate protection against the particular hazards for which they are designed. - (B) They [shall] must be reasonably comfortable when worn under the designated conditions. - (C) They [shall] must be durable. - (D) They [shall] must be capable of being disinfected. - (E) They [shall] must be eas[il]y to clean[able]. - (F) Protectors that can be worn over corrective lenses [shall] must be available for those who need them, and should be kept clean and in good repair. - (c) Face shields. - (A) Face shields [shall accommodate any of the following styles;] must be [(i) C]clear transparent[-] or [(ii) C]colored transparent. - (B) Disinfection.
+When a person is assigned protective equipment, [it is recommended that] this equipment must be cleaned and disinfected regularly. - (C) Face shields must be an integral part of the fire helmet and may be installed in a fixed position or hinged allowing adjustment of the shields. - (D) In the event a breathing apparatus within a face mask is being used, [which incorporates a face mask,] the face mask will be considered an acceptable face shield.

-(e) Design, construction, testing, and use of devices for eye and face protection shall be in accordance with ANSI Z87.1, Occupational Eye and Face Protection (1979).
+- (d) Goggles, flexible, or cushioned fitting.
+Goggles [shall] must consist of a [wholly] fully flexible frame, [forming] a lens holder or a rigid frame with integral lens or lenses, [having] and a separate[,] cushioned fitting surface on the full periphery of the facial contact area. - (A) Materials used [shall] must be chemical-resistant, nontoxic, nonirritating and slow-burning. - (B) There [shall] must be [a positive means of]support on the face, such as an adjustable headband of suitable material or other appropriate [means of]support to [retain] hold the frame comfortably and snugly in front of the eyes. - (e) Design, construction, testing, and use of [devices for]eye and face protection [shall] must be [in] accord[ance]ing [with] to ANSI Z87.1, Occupational Eye and Face Protection (1979).

-NOTE: Fire fighters shall be protected from the effects of noise exposures which exceed the noise levels deemed to be safe as provided in OAR 437, Division 2/G, 1910.95, Occupational Noise Exposure.
+NOTE: Fire fighters [shall] must be protected from [the effects of]noise [exposures which] that exceeds the [noise]levels deemed [to be]safe [as provided]in OAR 437, Division 2/G, 1910.95, Occupational Noise Exposure.